edward-shen/mangadex-home-rs/README.md

-A Rust implementation of a Mangadex @ Home client.
+A Rust implementation of a MangaDex@Home client.

 This client contains the following features: